The Beatles - The White Album

 31. "Why Don't We Do It In The Road?" was written by Paul McCartney after seeing two monkeys having sex in India.
 Paul and Ringo are the only ones playing the song.

-32. The bass notes heard in the song "I Will" is not played by Paul McCartney's bass guitar.
+32. The bass notes heard in the song "I Will" are not played by Paul McCartney's bass guitar.
 They are sounds he made by voice.

 33. "Julia" was written about John Lennon's mother.
 The words "ocean child" in the song refer to Yoko Ono whose name translated from Japanese is "child of the ocean".